Learn how to be digitally secure at MIT in our previous article Secure your devices and data.

 Adobe Creative Cloud

 Adobe Creative Cloud is a suite of graphic design, video editing, web development, and photography software and cloud services.
 Through MIT’s license, students have access to tools such as Photoshop, Illustrator, Dreamweaver, Premiere Pro, and others.
 This KB article explains how to access Adobe Creative Cloud using your Kerberos credentials.

 MATLAB is a high-level language and interactive environment used for machine learning, signal processing, image processing, computer vision, communications, computational finance, control design, robotics, and more.
 Get the inside scoop on MathWorks’ MATLAB page.

 IS&T’s Drupal Cloud service lets you create and manage website content with ease.
 You don’t need HTML experience to build a professional-looking mit.edu website – for yourself or for MIT organizations.
 Visit drupalcloud.mit.edu to get started, or check out your other options for building websites at MIT.

 If you have any questions about these services, or anything IT-related at the Institute, you can contact IS&T’s Service Desk for help 24 hours a day, 7 days a week.
 Also be sure to follow IS&T on Twitter, Facebook, Instagram, and Snapchat to get important news and updates about IT services at MIT.

-Learn about how to get your devices and home network ready to learn remotely in our next article Prepare for remote learning.
+Learn about how to get ready for your life on the MIT campus in our next article Prepare for life on campus.